stephenvsmith/LocalFCI/tests/testthat/_snaps/rules.md

     New Path: 4 3
     New Path: 4 6
     mpath: 4 3
+    Current Path = <4 3> does not complete uncovered p.d. path.
     Counter: 1 | Number of paths: 2
     mpath: 4 6
+    Current Path = <4 6> does not complete uncovered p.d. path.
     Potential New Value in Path: 2
     Size of old path list: 2
     Size of new path list: 3